 That first line was when, at 18 years old, I decided to live.

 I was 31 the second time.
 I remember exactly where I was: walking from the little kitchen of my first 80-year-old home into the entryway.
 I was filled with fear.
 My mom had died, I was having panic attacks and had returned to binge eating in an attempt to dull the pain.
-I had been running and numbing for most of my life at that point and in that moment, I was done.
+I had been trying to outrun my pain, grief and fear for most of my life at that point and in that moment, I was done.

 Life didn’t miraculously become easy after either of these experiences.
 I still had to show up the next day and the next.
 Afraid.
 I didn’t know what I was doing.
 There was no textbook to guide me.
 But I kept showing up.

 My third child arrived when I was 33.
 It was a hard pregnancy.
 I was exhausted and sick for months of it, and my hips were in excruciating pain.
 I felt like something was off the whole time.
-But she was wanted.
 And one day, after she arrived, and as I held her little six-pound body, I realized something.
 I realized I would never again diet or treat my body with contempt.
+I would never again bully myself or speak to myself unkindly.
 For her sake and mine, I decided to love myself.
 I drew a line in the sand.

 My stubbornness has served me well, but over the years I’ve awakened to the truth that I am knit together with other gifts too.
-The very characteristics that often got me into trouble or made me feel somehow less than—I see now that they serve as my weapon and shield.
+The very characteristics that often got me into trouble or made me feel somehow less than—I see now that they’ve served as both weapon and shield.

 It isn’t life that changed and made me happy.
 I changed.